What does a Community First Responder do

 They carry basic first aid equipment, automated external defibrillators (AEDs), and are trained and equipped to provide oxygen therapy.

 Sometimes they can simply be a very vital second pair of hands to an ambulance crew when they arrive.
 It can take eight minutes for an ambulance to arrive but a cardiac arrest victim needs a defibrillator within three minutes for the best chance of survival.

 We have hundreds of trained Community First Responders around the country.
 Operating as a community partnership between St John Ambulance and local ambulance service trusts.
-Last year we carried out over 121,000 patient journeys.

 Having someone in the community who has been trained in first aid and can reach the patient quickly makes all the difference.